NUR: Nursing: Generic Undergraduate Courses

 3 sh (may not be repeated for credit)

-NUR 4827 Leadership and Management in Nursing
+NUR 4827 Leadership in Nursing

 College of Health, Department of Nursing